 Students are referred for an interview via email by the Field Faculty Placement Committee (or in the case of Imperial Valley, the Field Coordinator) based on their specialization, focus area, and placement choices as indicated on their Field Application in IPT.
 One an interview has taken place, both the student and agency provide feedback to the field faculty, indicating whether they accept or decline the match.
 If a student is declined by a placement, the field faculty will review feedback with the student and discuss interview strategies which may include referring the student to SDSU Career Services for additional support with resume writing, interview practice, etc. Students who are not accepted by the agency are sent on subsequent interviews.
 Students cannot interview with more than one agency choice at a time.
-If a student declines an offer from an agency and chooses to move on to the next interview, the student acknowledges that they are not able to return to that agency as an option.
+If a student acknowledges that they are not able to return to that agency as an option.
 After interviews are held, Advanced Year field practicum assignments are finalized and confirmed.